Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Supplementary Material

 \subsubsection{Node Clustering}

-For DBLP, since the dataset is quite large, we pick the most frequent 10 classes and randomly select 20,000 nodes for efficient evaluation.
-The 10 selected classes are: ``Artificial intelligence'', ``Mathematics'', ``Machine learning'', ``Computer vision'', ``Computer network'', ``Mathematical optimization'', ``Pattern recognition'', ``Distributed computing'', ``Data mining'', and ``Real-time computing''.
-For Goodreads, we use all the 10 classes in the original dataset for clustering.
+For DBLP, since the dataset is quite large, we pick the most frequent 10 categories and randomly select 20,000 nodes for efficient evaluation.
+The 10 selected categories are: ``Artificial intelligence'', ``Mathematics'', ``Machine learning'', ``Computer vision'', ``Computer network'', ``Mathematical optimization'', ``Pattern recognition'', ``Distributed computing'', ``Data mining'', and ``Real-time computing''.
+For Goodreads, we use all 10 categories in the original dataset for clustering.